Catholic Church and Nazi Germany: The Nazis take power

 Hitler became involved with the fledgling Nazi Party after World War I. He set the movement's violent tone early, forming the paramilitary Sturmabteilung (SA).
 Catholic Bavaria resented rule by Protestant Berlin; although Hitler initially saw its revolution as a means to power, an early attempt was fruitless.
 Imprisoned after the 1923 Munich Beer Hall Putsch, he used the time to produce Mein Kampf; he claimed that an effeminate Jewish-Christian ethic was enfeebling Europe, and Germany needed a man of iron to restore itself and build an empire.
 Hitler decided to pursue power through "legal" means.

-Following the Wall Street Crash of 1929, the Nazis and the Communists made substantial gains in the 1930 federal election.
+Following the Wall Street crash of 1929, the Nazis and the Communists made substantial gains in the 1930 federal election.
 The Nazis' largest gains were in the northern Protestant, rural towns; Catholic areas remained loyal to the Centre Party.
-The Nazis and Communists pledged to eliminate democracy, and they shared over 50 percent of the Reichstag seats.
+The Nazis and Communists pledged to eliminate democracy, and they shared over 50 per cent of the Reichstag seats.
 Germany's political system made it difficult for chancellors to govern with a stable parliamentary majority, and the chancellors relied on emergency presidential powers.
 From 1931 to 1933, the Nazis combined terror tactics with conventional campaigning; Hitler crisscrossed the nation by air while SA troops paraded in the streets, beat up their opponents and broke up their meetings.
 There was no middle-class liberal party strong enough to block the Nazis.
 The Social Democrats were a conservative trade-union party with ineffective leadership; the Centre Party maintained its voting bloc but was preoccupied by defending its own interests, and the Communists engaged in violent street clashes with the Nazis.
 Moscow had directed the Communist Party to prioritise the destruction of the Social Democrats, seeing them as more dangerous than the German Right who made Hitler their partner in a coalition government.